You developed a saying around that time, to remind a director not to become too attached to a moment, or a scene.

 That was a lesson.

 Yeah, all movies are—should be—a series of arcs.
-You start it at one level, build to a climax, then you have to some down and start over again, there’s nowhere else to go.
+You start it at one level, build to a climax, then you have to come down and start over again, there’s nowhere else to go.
 If you stay at one level, it won’t sustain.
 And Mike and I would refer to “the walk to the tree” on other pictures, when we needed to let it breathe, let it build up again.

 Editor Sam O’Steen on editing Who’s Afraid of Virginia Woolf? with Mike Nichols, as told to Bobbie O’Steen in Cut to the Chase: Forty-Five Years of Editing America’s Favorite Movies.